Category Archives: Organic chemistry

 Enantiomers

-Two enantiomers of a chiral molecule, being non-superimposable, are different compounds.
-How do they differ?
+Two enantiomers of a chiral molecule, being non-superimposable, are distinct compounds.
+But how do they differ?

-Each pair of enantiomers has identical physical and chemical properties towards achiral properties, such as melting point, boiling point, refractive index, infrared spectrum, the solubility in the same solvent, or the same reaction rate with achiral reagents.
+Each pair of enantiomers has identical physical and chemical properties with respect to achiral characteristics, such as melting point, boiling point, refractive index, infrared spectrum, solubility in the same solvent, and reaction rate with achiral reagents.

-The differences emerge when they interacts with chemical and physical phenomena that have chiral properties.
+The differences emerge when enantiomers interact with chemical or physical phenomena that possess chirality.

-• From the chemical point of view, two enantiomers can be distinguished by the way they interact with chiral structures, such as the binding site of a chiral receptor or the active site of a chiral enzyme.
+• From a chemical point of view, two enantiomers can be distinguished by how they interact with chiral structures, such as the binding site of a chiral receptor or the active site of a chiral enzyme.

-• From the physical point of view, they differ in their interaction with plane-polarized light, that has chiral properties, namely, they have optical activity.
+• From a physical point of view, they differ in their interaction with plane-polarized light, which exhibits chiral properties, in other words, they display optical activity.[6]

 Chirality and optical activity